-- Oil temperature should be approximately 100°. - PTO speed should be approximately 900 RPM. - Pressures are Factory Set: Consult Pik-Rite/Dealer before resetting.
+- Oil temperature should be approximately 100°. - PTO speed should be approximately 900 RPM. - Install the P valve gave on the various test ports located at the front of the harvester. - Pressures are Factory Set; Consult Pik-Rite/Dealer before resetting.